-The Special Education Local Plan Area (SELPA) recognizes that general or special education teachers have the right to request a review of the assignment, of an individual with exceptional needs, to his or her class and a mandatory meeting of the IEP team if the review indicates a change in the student's placement, instruction, related services, or any combination thereof.
+The San Luis Obispo County Special Education Local Plan Area (SELPA) recognizes that general and special education teachers have the right to request a review of the assignment, of an individual with exceptional needs, to his or her class and a mandatory meeting of the Individual Education Program (IEP) team if the review indicates a change in the student's placement, instruction, related services, or any combination thereof.
 SELPA procedures shall comply with requirements specified in education code.